 This position will provide supervision of and interaction with the children in care to maintain a safe, healthy and nurturing learning environment.
-Contribute to the maintaining of the childcare center's physical environment by discarding any broken or dangerous toys and informing supervisor of any health/safety hazards of the center's physical environment or of items that need to be replaced.
+It will contribute to the maintaining of the childcare center's physical environment by discarding any broken or dangerous items and informing supervisor of any health/safety hazards of the center's physical environment or of items that need to be replaced.

-This position will participate as an active and involved member of the UNC Horizons team as well as the childcare center team.
+Finally, this position will participate as an active and involved member of the UNC Horizons team as well as the childcare center team.
 Regularly attend UNC Horizons staff meetings, trainings, annual conference and other events.
 This includes attending and actively participating in all Horizons Child Development Center specific events, meetings and trainings and communicating questions and concerns regarding Horizons with other team members where appropriate and supervisors.

 Education and Experience: